rolandexplore93/node-for-backend/README.md

 ---
 * How ObjectId() works!
 * POSTMAN - This makes the simulation of CRUD operations easy.
 GET, POST, DELETE and PATCH requests can also be done from POSTMAN.
-    - GET: get data from the database
+    - GET: Get data from the database
     - POST: Post data body {} to the database
     - DELETE: To delete data from the database
+    - PATCH: To update or modify existing data in the database